xaprb/story/exampleSite/content/talks/adirondack.md

 <!--more-->

 Talks are designed to go together with slides.
 I (Baron, the author of Story) create a talk page for every speaking appearance.

-Sometimes I reuse slides between talks, so multiple talks pages link to the same slides.
-I also feature the cover image from the slides as my talks page's featured image.
-I put the speaking proposal / abstract into the body of the talks page's content, where this text you're reading right now is stored.
+You can reuse slides between talks, so multiple talks pages link to the same slides.
+You also can feature the cover image from the slides as the talks page's featured image.

+I normally put the speaking proposal / abstract into the body of the talks page's content, where this text you're reading right now is stored.

+> In case you missed that, this page normally wouldn't have an article.
+> It'd have a talk abstract.

 Talks are included in RSS feeds and in the homepage listing of the site, but slides aren't.
-This way people find out about my speaking, but they see no duplicate content.
+This way people find out about your speaking, but they see no duplicate content.

-Sometimes I create a screenshot of the first slide (title and all) and store it in the slides directory, and use it as the `thumbnail` of the talks page.
+You can create a screenshot of the first slide (title and all) and store it in the slides directory, and use it as the `thumbnail` of the talks page.
 That's what I've done on this page; its preview image on the [talks listing page](/talks/) is different from the banner at the top of this page.